Natchan03/CMPT276-Project/README.md

 ### Mockup for Admin Dasboard Page
 ![alt text](mockup/Mockup-adminUser.png)

-### Mockup for Admin Access which is display when admin clicks id of a particular user
+### Mockup for Admin Access which is displayed when admin clicks id of a particular user
 ![alt text](mockup/Mockup-adminAccess.png)